ian/todo/README.md

-# Rel Example for RedisConf
+# Todo List - Example using Rel

 This is a basic TODO application written in React that connects to a Rel backend running on Redis.